Loading Events

 Take your leadership to the next level.
 Come and speak with leaders from across Canada in a one-on-one setting.
 Hear personal leadership stories, ask questions and gain valuable advice.
 Leaders of health regions, hospitals, private sector and community organizations, from coast to coast, will be available to provide armchair coaching in relaxed surroundings.
 This session is ideal for emerging or mid-career leaders looking for advice and feedback from some of Canada’s most respected health leaders.

-Note that pre-registration is required to attend the Coaches' Corner Sessions.
+Note that pre-registration is required to attend the Coaches' Corner Session.

 13:30 - 14:30